OMG – SO MANY PICTURES!

 What did I actually do with all those originals I did keep?

 What Did I do With All Those Originals I Kept?

 I organized them yet one more time into sizes and bought some of these very durable, sturdy, plastic photo storage boxes.
 (Please do yourself a favor and don’t buy the typical paper/cardboard boxes I see out there to store these precious photos!)
 These photo storage containers hold so many photos!!
 I bought six of them.
 Yes, six!
 One of them I took out all the dividers and put all the larger pictures inside.
 These boxes are acid-free, and though I don’t know if they claim to be completely airtight, I do believe they are pretty safe in these.
 These also come in a pack of three (here) if you’re ordering them in bulk.

 Pictures were definitely the hardest thing for me to let go of.
 Once you decide you’re going to start this process, take it slow!
 I know for our over-scheduled weekends, I would pull out one box of pictures early on Saturday morning when everyone else was still in bed, and I’d go through pictures while drinking my coffee.
 Those were precious times for me!
-I smiled.
-I cried.
-I laughed.
+I smiled, cried, and laughed.
 I remembered things I had forgotten.
-One box at a time.
-It will get done.
+Think in terms of one box at a time, and it will get done.
+I promise!